Language Requirements for a Master's

 - the Deutsche Sprachprüfung für den Hochschulzugang, specifically DSH levels 2 or 3

-- the Test Deutsch als Fremdsprache, TestDaF for short, at least Level 4 in all examination areas
+- the Test Deutsch als Fremdsprache, TestDaF for short, at least Level 4 in all four examination areas

 - the Deutsche Sprachdiplom der Kultusministerkonferenz - Second Level, that is KMK II